Department of English Office Hours

 Our offices are open from 9 a.m. to 5 p.m.
 Monday to Friday (and 9 a.m. to 4:30 p.m. during the months of July and August).

 Click here for the full Administrative staff listing

 Location: Our central administrative offices are located at 170 St. George Street, on the 6th floor of the Jackman Humanities Building (JH or JHB), formerly known as the Medical Arts Building.
 For a map to this location, click here.

-NOTE: Before contacting with questions about our program or admissions, please see our GRADUATE section of this website for complete answers to most questions.
-If after reading over this information you have a specific query, please contact via email.
+NOTE: Before contacting our graduate admissions with questions about our programs or admissions, please see the GRADUATE ENGLISH section of this website for detailed procedures and complete answers to most questions.
+If after reading over this information you have a specific query, please contact us via email.

 Implementation of the Customer Service Standard, Accessibility for Ontarians with Disabilities Act (AODA)